-What are the long term effects of the report?
+A committee member asked about the long-term effects of the report.

-- The Assistant Head of Finance informed committee that Welsh Government gave an indicative funding settlement figure for 2023-24 and 2024-25, which was not as high as the current year.
+- The Assistant Head of Finance informed committee that Welsh Government had given them an indicative funding funding assumption Wg gave indicative funding settlement figure for 2023-24 and 2024-25, which was not as high as the current year.
 The Assistant Head of Finance noted that this does mean that there is a broadly balanced medium term plan, and while it is based on assumptions, to be in this position was a market improvement.

-Whether the balance in hand referenced in the report was the reserve?
+A committee member asked whether the balance in hand referenced was the reserve.